FilipeConde/push-swap/README.md

 # Instructions

-To compile, use the `make` comand.
+To compile, use the `make` comand.\
-To clean the objects created, do a `make clean`.
+To clean the objects created, do a `make clean`.\
-To clean the objects created and the executable, do a `make fclean`.
+To clean the objects created and the executable, do a `make fclean`.\
-To run the binary, please, provide a list of integer numbers.
+To run the binary, please, provide a list of integer numbers.\
+- Each parameter should be an integer.
+Other inputs will be treated as error.
+- A string containing a list of values is a input with a bunch of integers, so will be treated as error.
+- In order to prevent safety breaches, broken inputs such as `++++++++5`, `--------5` or `0000000000000000000000000000000005` will not be sanitized by the system.
+The system expects an INT input on each parameter and anything else will be treates as an error and the program will gracefully stop.

-Note that 42 asks us to use bash.
-So, if you are trying to do something like pass the arguments list by a shell variable such as `ARGS="1 5 -43 0 -8934"` and do a `./push_swap $ARGS` the zsh interpreter will understand the ARGS content as a string while bash, the default interpreter for shell here, will take the list as a bunch of independent variables.
+_Note that 42 asks us to use bash.
+So, if you are trying to do something like pass the arguments list by a shell variable such as `ARGS="1 5 -43 0 -8934"` and do a `./push_swap $ARGS` the zsh interpreter will understand the ARGS content as a string while bash, the default interpreter for shell here, will take the list as a bunch of independent variables._

 # Resources